Bayesian Inference of Local Projections with Roughness Penalty Priors: Introduction

 The rest of the paper is organized as follows.
 Section 2 introduces the model, the priors and the posterior simulation.
-Section 3 conduct a set of Monte Carlo experiments and report the result.
+Section 3 conducts a set of Monte Carlo experiments and reports the result.
 Section 4 demonstrates our approach in an analysis of the macroeconomic effects of monetary policy shocks in the United States.
-Section 5 concludes.
+Section 5 compares the proposed approach with the existing frequentist approaches.
+Section 6 concludes this paper.